-I’ve just spent 4 nights away in the tent and am really happy with it so far.
-There was less issues with condensation than I would have had on the inside of an inner tent of my usual light weight hiking tents.
-I didn’t have rain but I did encourage condensation by camping on wet ground a few nights, and had temperatures below zero some nights.
-I also spent between 12 to 14 hours in the tent every night and cooked inside the awning every day due to the windy conditions.
+I’m very happy with the tent, there was less issues with condensation than I would have had on the inside of an inner tent of my usual light weight hiking tents.
+I’ve encourage condensation by camping on wet ground a few nights, and had temperatures below zero some nights.
+I’ve also spent some nights of between 12 to 14 hours in the tent and also cooked inside the awning.

-There was only one morning when I got a small amount of condensation on the X-tex fabric.
-It had been a still, cold night and I was camped on wet ground.
-But the tent dried quickly and it didn’t cause a problems.
-I think it would have been worse on a standard double walled tent with a solid inner tent in the same conditions.
+The mornings when I would get a small amount of condensation on the X-tex fabric, was when it had been a still, cold night and I was camped on wet ground.
+But the tent dries quickly and it doesn’t cause problems.
+It would have been worse on a standard double walled tent with a solid inner tent in the same conditions.

-I am very pleased with the tent so far and it worked really well in the conditions I had.
-I’ve just got to get out on some rainy nights to test the tent further and I’ll update this review then.
+I am very pleased with the tent so far and it worked really well in the conditions I’ve had.

 Testing the Lightwave S10 Sigma tent